-Lead Dept/ Agency Service Type FY 2025-26 Approved Allocation FY 2026-27 Proposed Allocation Supplemental Information CEO Continuums of Care: CoC - supports the Long Beach, Pasadena, and Glendale CoCs with a direct allocation of funding for homeless prevention, outreach, interim housing, housing navigation, housing location, and TLS. \$10,000,000 \$0 The proposed allocation reflects the availability of new Measure A funding streams dedicated to local jurisdictions, including LSF and LACAHSA funds which provide \$27.8M to the CoC cities.
-HSH will allow the CoCs to roll over unspent funds until they are fully expended to support a smooth transition.
+LOCAL JURISDICTIONS Lead Dept/ Agency Service Type FY 2025-26 Approved Allocation FY 2026-27 Proposed Allocation Supplemental Information HSH Continuums of Care: One-Time Funding for CoCs - supports the Long Beach, Pasadena, and Glendale CoCs with a direct one-time allocation of funding for homeless interim and permanent housing. \$10,000,000 \$5,000,000 The proposed allocation reflects the one-time funding for interim and permanent housing as these jurisdictions transition to newly available Measure A funding streams dedicated to local jurisdictions, including LSF and LACAHSA funds.
+HSH will allow the CoCs to roll over unspent FY 2025-26 funds until they are fully expended to support a smooth transition.
 In addition, HSH will ensure equitable access for people experiencing homelessness in the CoC jurisdictions.
-LOCAL JURISDICTION TOTAL \$10,000,000 \$0

-PROGRAMMATIC STAFFING

-Lead Dept/ Agency Service Type FY 2025-26 Approved Allocation FY 2026-27 Proposed Allocation Supplemental Information HSH Unsheltered Response Staff - supports programmatic staffing related to unsheltered response and outreach. \$6,725,000 This supports an estimated 28 full-time equivalent (FTE) positions.
+LOCAL JURISDICTION TOTAL \$10,000,000 \$5,000,000 PROGRAMMATIC STAFFING Lead Dept/ Agency Service Type FY 2025-26 Approved Allocation FY 2026-27 Proposed Allocation Supplemental Information HSH Unsheltered Response Staff - supports programmatic staffing related to unsheltered response and outreach.
+N/A \$6,725,000 This supports an estimated 28 full-time equivalent (FTE) positions.
 It excludes the 33 HSH outreach workers funded above in Countywide Outreach Teams.
-HSH Interim Housing Staff - supports programmatic staffing related to interim housing.
-N/A \$5,675,000 This supports an estimated 28 FTEs.
+HSH Interim Housing Staff - supports programmatic staffing related to interim housing. \$5,675,000 This supports an estimated 28 FTEs.
 HSH Housing Strategy and Solutions Staff - supports housing development, flexible housing subsidy pool, case management, and enriched residential care staff. \$16,025,000 This supports an estimated 74 FTEs.